MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/import-non-office-365-data-into-advanced-ediscovery.md

 ## Upload non-Office 365 content into Advanced eDiscovery

 1. As an eDiscovery Manager or eDiscovery Administrator, open **eDiscovery**, and open the case that the non-Office 365 data will be uploaded to.
-If you need to create a case, see [Manage eDiscovery cases in the Security &amp; Compliance Center](ediscovery-cases.md)
+If you need to create a case, see [Manage eDiscovery cases in the Security &amp; Compliance Center](ediscovery-cases.md).

-2. Click **Switch to Advanced eDiscovery**
+2. Click **Switch to Advanced eDiscovery**.

 3. Select **Review Sets** from the menu.